jeswin/nullauth/README.md

 * publisher.example.com requests the user to sign the above challenge

-* User signs the above message, and sends it to publisher.example.com
+* User verifies if the signature matches that of the consumer (publisher.example.com), signs it, and sends it to publisher.example.com

 * publisher.example.com sends signed message to docs.example.com and receives a token.

-* The token can be used to access data until an expiry decided by the provider app.
+* The token can be used to access data until an expiry decided by the provider app (docs.example.com).

 ## Flow 5: Access from Multiple Devices